Kevinizevbigie/FrostySharp/README.md

 These folders will have the query/command and their respective handler.

 Having a long list of use-case based folders makes it very easy to find, edit and extend specific features.

+---

+### Domain Planning & Functional Spec

+These two documents are available on request:

+    - Domain Planning Documentation: A first look into the domain, the entities and how they fit together.
+    - Functional Specification: A first look at the usecases.